Tom-Fox1/Parse-Docs/migrationGuide.md

 ❗️Significant changes needed

-In the existing docs code blocks with multiple toggles are enclosed with html which is no longer needed:
+In the existing docs code samples for multiple languages are enclosed with html which is no longer needed:

 __Before:__